amanenk/gokeeper/README.md

 ### TODO:

 - use cache for waiters structure and for orders structure
 - add websocket to notify waiters
+- propagate context usage to all database transactions